RELEVANT GUIDANCE AND INFORMATION

 Whilst taking into account the legal restrictions outlined above, local authorities cannot carry out their duties in any way that breaches a person’s human rights.
 In all situations, the local authority should provide support where necessary to avoid a breach of their human rights.
 The local authority should assess the person’s needs if there would be a breach of human rights if support is not provided.

-In practice this means that local authorities must undertake a human rights assessment to consider whether, or to what extent, the circumstances are such that the bar on providing support or assistance under the Care Act should be lifted in order to avoid a breach of human rights or (in the case of EEA nationals and their family members) European Community treaty rights.
+In practice this means that local authorities must undertake a human rights assessment to consider whether, or to what extent, the circumstances are such that the bar on providing support or assistance under the Care Act should be lifted in order to avoid a breach of human rights.

-If a case is open to the local authority, it can proceed directly to this assessment.
-There is no prescribed form but a NRPF template is available.
+If a case is open to the local authority, it can proceed directly to a human rights assessment.
 This will involve considering whether the adult is freely able to return to their country of origin without there being any breach of their human rights.
 If there are no legal or practical barriers to return, the local authority does not have a duty to support such an adult.

 Legal and practical obstacles can include factors such as lack of travel documents or being temporarily unable to travel due to a medical condition.
 The local authority may therefore use the human rights assessment to consider how these obstacles might be overcome.
 Contacting relatives or finding out about services in the country of origin may help facilitate their return.